gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager can reassign a Gid to the same group over that group's lifetime, e.g. once the whole space of Gid values has been used for the group in question.

 * Before rekeying the group, the Group Manager MUST check if the new Gid to be distributed coincides with the Birth Gid of any of the current group members (see {{ssec-join-resp}}).
 If any of such "elder members" is found in the group, the Group Manager MUST evict them from the group.
-That is, the Group Manager MUST terminate their membership and MUST rekey the group in such a way that the new key material is not provided to those evicted elder members.
+That is, the Group Manager MUST terminate their membership and MUST rekey the group in such a way that the new keying material is not provided to those evicted elder members.
+This also includes adding their relinquished Sender IDs to the most recent set of stale Sender IDs, in the collection associated to the group (see {{sssec-stale-sender-ids}}), before rekeying the group.

    Until a further following group rekeying, the Group Manager MUST store the list of those latest-evicted elder members.
 If any of those nodes re-joins the group before a further following group rekeying occurs, the Group Manager MUST NOT rekey the group upon their re-joining.
 When one of those nodes re-joins the group, the Group Manager can rely, e.g., on the ongoing secure communication association to recognize the node as included in the stored list.

 Across the rekeying execution, the Group Manager MUST preserve the same unchanged OSCORE Sender IDs for all group members intended to remain in the group.
-This avoids affecting the retrieval of public keys from the Group Manager as well as the verification of group messages.
+This avoids affecting the retrieval of public keys from the Group Manager and the verification of group messages.

-The Group Manager MUST support at least the following group rekeying scheme.
-Future application profiles may define alternative message formats and distribution schemes.
+The Group Manager MUST support at least the group rekeying scheme defined in {{sending-rekeying-msg}}.
+Future application profiles may define alternative message formats and group rekeying schemes, which MUST comply with the functional steps defined in {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.

-The group rekeying messages MUST have Content-Format set to application/ace-groupcomm+cbor and have the same format used for the Joining Response message in {{ssec-join-resp}}, with the following differences.

-* From the Joining Response, only the parameters 'gkty', 'key', 'num', 'exp', and 'ace-groupcomm-profile' are present.
-In particular, the 'key' parameter includes only the following data.

-   - The 'ms' parameter, specifying the new OSCORE Master Secret value.

-   - The 'contextId' parameter, specifying the new Gid to use as OSCORE ID Context value.

-* The parameter 'stale_node_ids' MUST also be included, with CBOR label defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
-This parameter is encoded as a CBOR array, where each element is encoded as a CBOR byte string.
-The CBOR array has to be intended as a set, i.e., the order of its elements is irrelevant.
-The CBOR array is populated as follows.

-   - The Group Manager considers the collection of stale Sender IDs associated to the group (see {{sssec-stale-sender-ids}}), and takes the most recent set X, i.e., the set associated to the current version of the group keying material about to be relinquished.

-   - For each Sender ID in X, the Group Manager encodes it as a CBOR byte string and adds the result to the CBOR array.

-The Group Manager separately sends a group rekeying message to each group member to be rekeyed.

-Each rekeying message MUST be secured with the pairwise secure communication channel between the Group Manager and the group member used during the joining process.
-In particular, each rekeying message can target the 'control_uri' URI path defined in {{Section 4.1.2.1 of I-D.ietf-ace-key-groupcomm}} (OPT10), if provided by the intended recipient upon joining the group (see {{ssec-join-req-sending}}).

 It is RECOMMENDED that the Group Manager gets confirmation of successful distribution from the group members, and admits a maximum number of individual retransmissions to non-confirming group members.
 Once completed the group rekeying process, the Group Manager creates a new empty set X' of stale Sender IDs associated to the version of the newly distributed group keying material.
 Then, the Group Manager MUST add the set X' to the collection of stale Sender IDs associated to the group (see {{sssec-stale-sender-ids}}).

-As per {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}, a group member that receives the new group keying material MUST delete all its Recipient Contexts whose corresponding Recipient ID is included in the set of stale Sender IDs specified by the 'stale_node_ids' parameter.
-After that, the group member installs the new keying material and derives the corresponding new Security Context.

-The distribution approach defined in this section requires group members to act (also) as servers, in order to correctly handle unsolicited group rekeying messages from the Group Manager.
-In particular, if a group member and the Group Manager use OSCORE {{RFC8613}} to secure their pairwise communications, the group member MUST create a Replay Window in its own Recipient Context upon establishing the OSCORE Security Context with the Group Manager, e.g. by means of the OSCORE profile of ACE {{I-D.ietf-ace-oscore-profile}}.

-Group members and the Group Manager SHOULD additionally support alternative rekeying approaches that do not require group members to act (also) as servers.
-A number of such approaches are defined in {{Section 4.4 of I-D.ietf-ace-key-groupcomm}}.
-In particular, a group member may subscribe for updates to the group-membership resource of the group, at the endpoint /ace-group/GROUPNAME/ of the Group Manager.
-This can rely on CoAP Observe {{RFC7641}} or on a full-fledged Pub-Sub model {{I-D.ietf-core-coap-pubsub}} with the Group Manager acting as Broker.

 In case the rekeying terminates and some group members have not received the new keying material, they will not be able to correctly process following secured messages exchanged in the group.
 These group members will eventually contact the Group Manager, in order to retrieve the current keying material and its version.